 Yes.
 If the bill is not paid and/or loans approved and ready for disbursement, (College certified) a $25 late fee will be posted to your student account.

-What are the charges on the my bill?
+What are the charges on my bill?

-These charges includes all activity posted to your student account as of the billing date.
+These charges include all activity posted to your student account as of the billing date.
 Accounts for upperclassmen will reflect the $100 credit from the enrollment deposit paid prior to registering for Fall classes.

 What is the freshman fee?

 The Freshman Fee is a one-time charge to all freshmen to cover the costs of Summer Orientation, 1st Weekend, and special programs throughout the year.

 This fee provides entrance to campus programs and concerts.